CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

-# Project Documentation Overview
+# Documentation Overview

-This repository contains the helm chart and documentation for deploying CAST Imaging on Azure AKS or Amazon EKS.
+This repository contains the helm chart and the documentation for deploying CAST Imaging on Azure AKS or Amazon EKS.

 ## Infrastructure Setup Guides